Peidon/cpp-tutorial/README.md

 # cpp-tutorial
-Read more and write batter
+Read more and write better

 ## envirement
 C++ 11